 The PhD program in Public Health Sciences prepares professionals for research, teaching, and service with the overall objective of improving the health of populations.
 To meet this objective, all students in the program pursue excellence in conducting research and disseminating knowledge.
 The primary focus is on research that advances knowledge and facilitates discovery regarding etiology, interventions, and policies that promote health at the individual, population, societal, and/or global levels.
-The concentration in epidemiology prepares students contemplating a career as scientists employed in academia, research institutions, or in research unites within industry or other agencies and organizations.
+The concentration in epidemiology prepares students contemplating a career as scientists employed in academia, research institutions, or in research units within industry or other agencies and organizations.
 The program is comprehensive, with a strong emphasis on epidemiologic methodology, theory, and practice.
 This broad and rigorous training will fully equip students with skills they need to be engaged in conducting cutting-edge epidemiologic research within the many areas of public health.

 PhD Core Competencies